Challenger App

 Related Questions:

-3. The Chief Election Commissioner (CEC) has equal powers and authority as other Election Commissioners, and decisions in case of dissent are based on majority.
+3. The Chief Election Commissioner holds equal powers as other Election Commissioners in decision making.

 "നാരി ശക്തി വന്ദൻ അധിനീയം" ബില്ലിൽ രാഷ്ട്രപതി ഒപ്പുവെച്ചത്?